(509) 663-8670 info@vitagreenllc.com

 Beds, mulch, and wind blown grit

-Wind drives grit into crisp bed lines.
+Wind drives grit into bed lines.
 April cleanups matter, yet late May is when edges start to look tired again.
 When beds steal the photo story before grass does, shape and space mulch refresh for plant beds still applies.
+Plant health and pruning services fit when woody plants crowd walks guests will use.

-May rewards evidence.
-Walk zones once at dusk, once in morning light, then decide what belongs on the first visit.
-Schedule a consultation when you want irrigation, lawn, and landscape visits on one roadmap instead of three separate guesses.
+May rewards evidence over heroics.
+Decide what belongs on the first visit after two walks and a screwdriver test.
+Schedule a consultation when you want irrigation, lawn, and landscape visits on one roadmap instead of three separate guesses across Chelan and valley towns we already serve.

 Need Help With Your Landscape?